Kamran-Afzali/Kamran-Afzali.github.io/_posts/ANTs.md

 more examples.
 Some of these include morphometry.
 Many other examples are available in the literature Google Scholar Search.

+## Data visualization with ANTs
+Data visualization is important for producing figures for manuscripts, qualitative inspection of results, facilitating collaborations, and gaining insight into data and data transformations.
+ANTs provides three flexible programs to help with such tasks which we describe below.
+4.1 Creating faux-colormapped images with ConvertScalarImageToRGB For layering image data, it is often useful to map the grayscale image intensity values to distinct colormaps.
+We introduced such a processing framework into ITK described in [34].
+The ANTs program ConvertScalarImageToRGB interfaces this framework and permits conversion of grayscale intensity scalar images to RGB colormapped images which can be viewed in programs such as ITKSNAP.
+Converting scalar images to RGB intensities is also a preprocessing step for the next two programs described: CreateTiledMosaic and antsSurf.
+In addition to the built-in colormaps which are currently part of ITK, we also have several custom colormaps located in the directory
+${ANTSPATH}/Examples/CustomColormaps/.
+Additionally, these custom colormaps can be used as examples to build one’s own set of colormaps for use with ConvertScalarImageToRGB.
+In Listing 1 we give three code examples of converting grayscale intensity images to different colormaps with and without masks.

+## Statistics with ANTs and R: ANTsR
+R is an open-source, cutting-edge statistical package used by statisticians world-wide.
+ANTs is designed to interface with R via the ANTsR package.
+Google this and learn more.
+Most statistical requirements may be met with this setup.

 ## References

 [ANTs](http://stnava.github.io/ANTs/)